oicr-gsi/wf_cfmedip/README.md

 Download repository (currently private repo, Github user and password will be requested):
 `git clone https://github.com/translational-genomics-laboratory/wf-cfMeDIP.git`

+At this point, changes can be made to the `Dockerfile` or to the `wf_main.R` script.

 Build the image (can take more than an hour):
 `docker build -t wf_cfmedip:latest wf-cfMeDIP/`